VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Whether to drop all the input samples after the aggregation with -remoteWrite.streamAggr.config.
 By default, only aggregates samples are dropped, while the remaining samples are written to the corresponding -remoteWrite.url .
 See also -remoteWrite.streamAggr.keepInput and https://docs.victoriametrics.com/stream-aggregation/
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
+  -remoteWrite.streamAggr.ignoreFirstIntervals int
+     Number of aggregation intervals to skip after the start.
+Increase this value if you observe incorrect aggregation results after vmagent restarts.
+It could be caused by receiving unordered delayed data from clients pushing data into the vmagent.
+See https://docs.victoriametrics.com/stream-aggregation/#ignore-aggregation-intervals-on-start
   -remoteWrite.streamAggr.ignoreOldSamples array
      Whether to ignore input samples with old timestamps outside the current aggregation interval for the corresponding -remoteWrite.streamAggr.config .
 See https://docs.victoriametrics.com/stream-aggregation/#ignoring-old-samples
      Supports array of values separated by comma or specified via multiple flags.